Introduction to Community Care

 - GP report.

-It is designed to capture information required for a holistic, person centred assessment of the older person.
+It is designed to capture information required for a holistic, person centered assessment of the older person.

 5.6 Housing assessments